Federal Reserve asks Congress to limit Wall Street merchant banking

 Morgan Stanley last November completed the sale of its physical oil business to commodity trading firm Castleton Commodities.
 In 2014, the bank sold its controlling stake in oil storage business TransMontaigne to NGL Energy Partners LP.

-Goldman in December 2014 sold its controversial Metro metals warehousing unit to Swiss private equity group Reuben Brothers.
+In December 2014, Goldman sold its controversial Metro metals warehousing unit to Swiss private equity group Reuben Brothers.

-The Fed recommended that Congress repeal the ability for banks to make investments in non-financial companies, known as merchant banking.
-This would prevent banks from being exposed to legal liability for operations of a portfolio company, the report said.
+The Fed recommended that Congress repeal the ability of banks to make investments in non-financial companies.
+This would preclude banks being exposed to legal liability for operations of a portfolio company, the report said.

-Spokesman for Goldman and Morgan Stanley declined to comment on the report.
+Spokesmen for Goldman and Morgan Stanley declined to comment on the report.

-Wells Fargo & Co (WFC.N), which makes merchant bank investments through its Norwest Equity Partners and Norwest Venture Partners units, said in a 2014 letter to the Fed that its "diverse portfolio of merchant banking investments has increased the safety and soundness of our institution by producing attractive risk-adjusted returns and enabling us to expand customer and client relationships in a range of industries, resulting in new financial opportunities."
+Wells Fargo & Co (WFC.N), which makes merchant bank investments through its Norwest Equity Partners and Norwest Venture Partners units, said in a 2014 letter to the Fed that its "diverse portfolio of merchant banking investments has increased the safety and soundness of our institution by producing attractive risk-adjusted returns."

+A number of banking trade organizations, including the Clearing House, the American Bankers Association, SIFMA, Financial Services Roundtable and the Financial Services Forum, called the recommendations "unfortunate and ill-considered."
+They said regulators had not provided a cost-benefit analysis or justification for the changes.